-Capstone's net deferred income tax liability decreased by \$7,379 primarily due to the difference between accounting and tax amortization claimed during the year and non-deductible fair value adjustments on financial instruments, partially offset by the utilization of tax losses.
-Capstone's total deferred income tax assets of \$8,874 (2022 - \$6,328) primarily relate to unused tax losses carried forward.
-Deferred income tax liabilities of \$93,302 (2022 - \$98,135) primarily relate to the differences between amortization of intangible and capital assets for tax and accounting purposes and non-deductible fair value adjustments on financial instruments.
+Capstone's net deferred income tax liability decreased by \$9,170 primarily due to the difference between accounting and tax amortization claimed during the year, non-deductible fair value adjustments on financial instruments, and an increase in tax losses for the year.
+Capstone's total deferred income tax assets of \$5,257 (2023 - \$8,874) primarily relate to unused tax losses carried forward.
+Deferred income tax liabilities of \$80,515 (2023 - \$93,302) primarily relate to the differences between amortization of intangible and capital assets for tax and accounting purposes and non-deductible fair value adjustments on financial instruments.